deliriousintent/cryogenic-fluid-cosmology/THEORETICAL_FRAMEWORK.md

 *   **Objection: Gravity is too weak to "Cloak" dust.**
     *   **Defense:** This objection assumes standard Newtonian $G$.
 The core postulate of this theory is that below $T_c$, gravitational coupling is amplified by factor $\alpha$ (or potentially orders of magnitude higher at the quantum scale).
 A "Gravitational Superconductor" could theoretically generate refractive gradients sharp enough to lens photons at the micro-scale, a phenomenon not predicted by standard GR.
-*   **Conclusion of Validation:**
-    If Fuentes observes **Wavefunction Stability** combined with this specific **Gravitational Anomaly**, it validates the core tenets of Cryogenic Fluid Cosmology:
-    1. Gravity is a thermodynamic phenomenon (dependent on $T$).
-    2. Space is a fluid medium (dependent on pressure/acceleration).
-    3. "Dark Matter" is not a particle, but the natural state of cold matter interacting with the vacuum fluid.